bugbuster-dev/qmk-tools/qmk/QMKFirmata/readme.md

 - websocket server to set default layer from other apps
 - websocket server to set rgb matrix from other apps

+**WARNING: depending on audio/video content the lights may flash frequently, which can trigger a seizure!**
+**do not use it when you are photosensitive!**

 supported keyboards
 -------------------